semahawk/geany-filedefs/README.md

 # My Geany filedefs

 ## Installation

-To install, just put the files into:
+If You have Geany 0.16 or higher, just put the files there:

-+ Geany 0.16 and higher
 	~/.config/geany/filedefs

-+ Geany 0.15 and lower
+If You have Geany 0.15 or lower, jusr put the files there:
 	~/.geany/filedefs

 And restart Geany.
 Here you are!

 ## License
-> Licensed under MIT (aka X11) license.
+Licensed under MIT (aka X11) license.